Last Updated on January 9, 2023

 Best all-around, ergonomic gaming mouse.

-For all-around ergonomics and everything you need when it comes to a high quality, competitive gaming mouse...
-The Deathadder V2 is the mouse to go with.
+For all-around ergonomics and everything you need when it comes to a high-quality, competitive gaming mouse...
+The updated Deathadder V3 is the mouse to go with.

 The Overall Research

-Based on the research and from handling many different types of gaming mice through the years, the Razer DeathAdder V2 is a good pick for an all-around gaming mouse right now.
+Based on the research and from handling many different types of gaming mice through the years, the Razer DeathAdder V3 is an awesome choice when it comes to a mouse that does it all.
 It has everything you need for almost every type of game you would play.

-If you’re looking for something for MMOs, MOBA-type games, or any other game that uses plenty of hotkeys specifically then the Razer Naga Trinity would be an excellent one to go with.
+If you’re looking for something that excels when switching between multiple genres of games such as FPS, MMOs, MOBA-type games, or any other game that uses plenty of hotkeys then the Razer Naga Trinity would be an excellent one to go with.
+It has a top-tier level of modularity that lets you change up side buttons however you see fit.

-Be sure to read on for more details about those two choices.
-Everything you need to know about them will be below within the analysis below.
+Be sure to read on for more details about those two mice.
+Everything you need to know about them will be within the analysis below.

 However, you should also take a look at all of the other mice that are featured in this guide!
 You never know, you might discover a mouse you’ve never heard of and go with something you never thought you would.

-These are not ranked in order from best to least best.
+These are NOT ranked in order from best to worst.
 I simply wanted to share the best of the best that’s out there.

 Best all-around, ergonomic gaming mouse.

-Razer has plenty of great mouse choices but the DeathAdder has been one of the absolute best all-around gaming mice on the market for a long while now.
+Razer has plenty of great mouse choices but the DeathAdder has been one of the absolute best all-around gaming mice on the market for a long while now, and the V3 is their latest update to an already super solid mouse.

-It has excellent ergonomics, it lasts for a very long time, feels very comfortable for almost any hand size, and has the unique Razer style to it.
+It has some of the best ergonomics out of any gaming mouse, it stands the test of time, feels very comfortable for almost any hand size, is super lightweight without needing to be a honeycomb design, and has the unique Razer styling to it.

-Whether you use a claw grip or if you use a palm grip while using your mouse in-game, you will have a comfortable experience with the shape of this mouse.
+Whether you use a claw grip or if you use a palm grip while using this mouse, you will have a comfortable experience with the shape of this mouse.
+It works with essentially any hand size and the two side thumb buttons are just right where they need to be.

 In terms of settings, you will be able to change up a lot of different aspects of the DeathAdder through Razer’s Synapse 3 cloud-based hardware tool.

-From customizing the lighting to adjusting the polling rates, changing DPI settings, assigning custom macros and saving separate profiles – the Razer Synapse tool is feature rich and filled with utility.
+From adjusting the polling rates, changing DPI settings, assigning custom macros, and saving separate profiles – the Razer Synapse tool is feature-rich and filled with utility.

-It comes as no surprise that this mouse is one of the best picks if you’re looking to spend under $100 on a mouse that delivers on almost everything you need for gaming as a whole.
-If it maybe had more lighting zones and adjustable weight then it would have no competition at all.
+It comes as no surprise that this mouse is one of the best picks if you’re looking to spend under $100 on a mouse that delivers almost everything you need for gaming as a whole.

 Pros